 - Explore the use of bird friendly glazing strategies such as etched glass, fritted glass, films, decals or other methods to reduce collision risk. - Building design should reflect the architectural practices of the time.
-Recreation and imitation of historic architectural styles are not encouraged. - Buildings at intersections and key focal points should be given special attention to reinforce their role as urban landmarks or gateways.
+Recreation and imitation of historic architectural styles are not encouraged. - k.
+Buildings at intersections and key focal points should be given special attention to reinforce their role as urban landmarks or gateways.
 Differentiation in massing, vertical articulation, materials, glazing and other façade enhancing elements should be considered. - Endeavour to design buildings with the lowest possible embodied energy consumption and operational contribution to greenhouse gas emissions. - m.
 At the lower floors consider the human scale and a finer pattern of materials and details.
 Articulation of façade elements could include the functional expression of structural elements, relationship to floor levels, etc. - n.
 Except for studios, all residential units shall have a balcony that has at a minimum, room for 2 chairs and a small table.

 - o.
 Balconies or other architectural elements. that project beyond the minimum setbacks shall balance their physical and shadowing impact on the public realm with their function. - p.
-The facades of larger buildings should consider human scale.
+Architectural and tectonic elements should be composed and proportioned to relate to the pedestrian, both visually and experientially and demonstrated through precedent and contextual analysis.